-The Existing Portfolio is held through BBGI SCA, UK HoldCo and Canada HoldCo.
-Subject to the Hochtief SPA becoming unconditional in accordance with its terms, the Hochtief Assets will be acquired through Hochtief HoldCo, a German GmbH & Co K.G.
-Each of these entities may have incurred liabilities prior to their acquisition by the Group which would be for the account of the Group on and from completion of their acquisition to the extent they have not been discharged prior to that date (except for UK HoldCo and Canada HoldCo which were newly incorporated as subsidiaries of the Group).
+The Existing Portfolio is held through BBGI SCA and UK HoldCo.
+Subject to the Acquisition Agreement being signed and becoming unconditional in accordance with its terms the Pipeline Assets will be acquired, through a Canadian holding company which will be owned by BBGI Management HoldCo.
+Details of BBGI SCA and UK HoldCo are included in Part 10 of this Prospectus.
+Each of these entities may have incurred liabilities prior to their acquisition by the Group which would be for the account of the Group on and from completion of their acquisition to the extent they have not been discharged prior to that date.
 Such liabilities may include bid costs, liabilities under existing sale and purchase agreements for Investment Capital not forming part of the Existing Portfolio, foreign exchange hedging arrangements and employee related liabilities.
-However there are warranties in the agreement under which these holding entities were acquired and with the passage of time, the likelihood of any claim against the Group in respect of such liabilities decreases.
-Any such liabilities that give rise to costs and expenses that are not recovered would adversely affect the value of the Existing Portfolio.
+However there are warranties in the agreement under which these holding entities were acquired and an indemnity from BPI GmbH in respect of such liabilities and with the passage of time, the likelihood of any claim against the Group in respect of such liabilities decreases.
+Any such liabilities that give rise to costs and expenses that are not recovered under the indemnity or otherwise would adversely affect the value of the Existing Portfolio.